 Material Recommendations for Lace Paper Flowers

-Cardstock – I’ve been making a lot of detailed cut designs lately and there’s a few winners in Cardstock brands.
+Cardstock – I’ve been making a lot of detailed cut designs lately and there are a few winners in Cardstock brands.

 Glue – I use tacky glue.
 I had to use a little tape to hold the edges together while it dried though.